be-lb/solar-sim/README.md

 let my_inputs = inputsFactory(roofs, undefined, currentYear);
 ```

-Note that putting the last optional arguments as `undefined` in the `inputsFactory` function is not mandatory.
+Note that putting the last optional arguments as `undefined` in the `inputsFactory` function are not mandatory.

+## Settings

+This simulator uses a lot of constant values to make the computations, such as the electricity price, the inflation rate or an average obstacle rate per building typology.
+Whenever needed, any constant values can be changed in `constants.ts`.

 ## Documentation